trottar/JLEIC/README.md

 * eic_SF/ for meson MC
-* Trotta_EIC/ Richard Trotta's workspace for plots, enter at your own risk
+* USERS/ for user directories